 - Turn the dough out onto a floured surface and press together.
 Flatten into a rectangle.

 - Fold the left third of the rectangle over to the middle, then do the same with the right third.

 - Press back into a flattened rectangle, gather the crumbs, and repeat another 2-3 times.

-- Gather the dough together and fold into thirds one more time, then flatten into a 1/2-inch rectangle to continue cutting circles.
+- Gather the remaining dough together, fold into thirds one more time, then flatten into a ½-inch rectangle to continue cutting circles.

 - Place circles onto a baking sheet and bake at 425 degrees for 14-17 minutes, until tops are golden brown.

 An American biscuit is hard on the outside, but soft on the inside.
 It is made with baking soda and/or baking powder, which gives it a beautiful rise.
 In Europe, biscuits are made without leavening.
 They are usually sweet, and most Americans would call them cookies.